-Going to the United States
+Going to the United States in 2006

 In 2006, De Silvestro went to the other side of the Atlantic ocean to compete in the Formula BMW USA where she immediately attracted attention.
 She won the race at Lime Rock, had six podium finishes and 11 finishes in Top 10 from 14 starts.
 In the same time, she became the first woman in history to earn a podium at the Indianapolis Motor Speedway as she had two third-place finishes at the US Grand Prix.

 The following year wasn’t so successful.
 Simona De Silvestro switched to Champ Car Atlantic Series and had only two Top 10 finishes from 12 starts.

 Luckily, things were much better in 2008.
 The Swiss racer has competed in Atlantic Championship, driving for Newman Wachs Racing team.
 She won the race at Long Beach becoming only the second woman to win the race in the championship, after Katherine Legge.
 She was 8th overall that year and was ready for progress in 2009.

 Video - Simona De Silvestro talks about a life of female racing driver

 Simona changed the team (Team Stargate Worlds) and set some new records of the series.
 She scored four wins, nine podiums, and four pole positions to finish third in the Championship standings.
 She also became the first woman in the history of Atlantic Championship who earned most victories, pole positions and led most laps in a single season.